Skip to main content

 Didier Elzinga, Culture Amp CEO

-Coach follows a flow designed to mirror the way a real coach would guide a conversation:
+AI Coach follows a flow designed to mirror the way a real coach would guide a conversation.
+It follows a consistent flow regardless of the specific product:

 2. Clarify your goal – It helps identify what you're really trying to achieve—not just the initial surface-level problem.